Reyshyram/Dotfiles/README.md

 Wallpapers are changed randomly every 15 minutes.
 If you don't want that, in the `~/.config/hypr/startup.conf` file, comment or delete the line `exec-once = ~/.config/hypr/scripts/wallpaper.sh` and use a program like Waypaper to set the one you want.

+You can modify your display settings using the nwg-displays app.

 # Preview
 ![Preview](preview.png)